learn-anything/quotes/readme.md

 > When you change yourself you change the world.

+> I don't believe in asceticism or sobriety, moderation is the middle path.

 > When you change the way you look at things, the things you look at change. - Jiddu Krishnamurti

 > Anxiety's a funny thing.
 A simple change in perspective and it's just gone.
 But will it stay gone?
 That's always the question.